Judiciary of New Zealand: Court hierarchy

+The Court of Appeal is an intermediate appellate court which is subordinate to the Supreme Court.
+The High Court is the highest court of first instance, primarily hearing: serious criminal cases with longer maximum sentences (such as for murder, manslaughter and treason); civil disputes relating to land; disputes relating to equity, wills and trusts, and intellectual property rights where the High Court is specifically referred to in the statute (patents and trade marks); and civil cases where the amount in dispute exceeds the jurisdiction of the District Court (up to $350,000).
+It is also an appellate court for appeals from inferior courts and tribunals.

-The High Court and Court of Appeal are subordinate appellate courts.
-The High Court is also the highest court of first instance, primarily hearing complex cases or those cases which exceed the lower courts' jurisdiction.
-This includes all criminal trials for murder, manslaughter and treason.
-The High Court also includes a commercial court aspect through the High Court Commercial Panels, which "cover high-value disputes (over $2 million), complex and difficult matters of commercial law as well as proceedings brought by public authorities to enforce regulatory standards of commercial behaviour."
+The High Court has a commercial court aspect through the High Court Commercial Panels, which "cover high-value disputes (over $2 million), complex and difficult matters of commercial law as well as proceedings brought by public authorities to enforce regulatory standards of commercial behaviour."
+In Auckland, commercial cases may be eligible for inclusion in the Commercial List, which involves regular court conferences in person and an expectation of cooperation by counsel in return for close case management and expedited substantive hearings.

 The District Court hears more than 95% of all criminal trials.
 The Family Court and Youth Court are specialist divisions of District Court, dealing with families and young people, respectively.
 Other specialist courts include: the Employment Court; the Environment Court; the Māori Land Court; the Māori Appellate Court; and disputes tribunals, which are small claims courts.
 The Waitangi Tribunal is a permanent commission of inquiry established under the Treaty of Waitangi Act 1975.

 Law

-New Zealand practices the common law legal system, where the decisions of higher courts constitute binding precedent upon courts of equal or lower status within their jurisdiction, as opposed to the civil law legal system.
+New Zealand applies the common law legal system, where the decisions of higher courts constitute binding precedent upon courts of lower status within their jurisdiction, as distinct from legal systems in the civil law tradition.